 - 1. Health rules as provided by the Indiana State Board of Animal Health will be followed.
 All birds must be blood tested for Pullorum-Typhoid within 90 days of the show, or have originated from a certified Pullorum-Typhoid free flock.
-The 4-Her must own his/her birds by May 15th. - 4-H Poultry entries are due at the time your poultry is blood tested or at the Tag Day meeting, June 7th at 6:30 PM.
-Birds not entered in poultry classes by the June 7th deadline are only eligible for standard class placings, are not eligible to compete for champion classes and awards, and will not receive premiums. - 3.
+The 4-Her must own his/her birds by May 15th. - 2.
+4-H Poultry entries are due at the time your poultry is blood tested or at the Tag Day meeting, June 6th at 6:30 PM.
+Birds not entered in poultry classes by the June 6th deadline are only eligible for standard class placings, are not eligible to compete for champion classes and awards. - 3.
 All 4-H member are expected to attend a minimum of two 4-H Poultry meetings/workshops, participate in one fund raising activity, and assist a minimum of one hour on barn set-up and also two hours of barn tear down.
 Poultry meeting dates: are posted on the Purdue Extension-Vigo County website. - 4.
-All poultry members must be certified through the Indiana 4-H Quality Livestock Care or Youth for the Quality Care of Animals program by June 18.
+All poultry members must be certified through the Indiana 4-H Quality Livestock Care or Youth for the Quality Care of Animals program by June 24.
 See Livestock General Terms & Conditions for more details. - 5.
-All birds must be in place by 8:00 10:00 AM on July 6th or 7:00 10:00 AM on July 7th.
-Release time is 7:30 PM on July 15th followed by cleanup and tear down.
-All birds must be gone by 10:00 AM on July 14th. - 6.
+All birds must be in place by 7:00 AM 4:00 PM on Saturday, July 5th. - 6.
 In judging these classes of birds, special attention will be given to growth, development and production qualities.
 Disqualifications will be made as listed in the American Standard of Perfection. - 7.
 The 4-H club member must be present at the time his/her 4-H Poultry is judged.
 Valuable information may be received by the 4-H member by listening to the reasons that a judge gives in placing the classes. - 8.
 EACH EXHIBITOR IS REQUIRED TO FEED, WATER AND KEEP HIS/HER OWN BIRD'S PEN CLEAN DAILY BY 10 AM. - 9.
 Cages must be accessible to the Poultry Advisory Committee.
 No cages will be locked - 10.
 Each 4-H member may show a maximum of 36 poultry entries.
 In addition, two (2) birds in each class of Pigeons, Ducks, Geese, Turkeys and Guinea Fowl for a total of 46 birds. - 11.
 Each 4-H Poultry member who exhibits poultry and turkey meat pens must also exhibit a minimum of 1 other purebred bird. - 12.
 Judging will start at 9:00 AM on Monday.
 The 4-H Poultry Barn will be closed to the general public and 4-H parents during judging.
 4-H Poultry Advisory members and 4-H members will be allowed in the barn during judging.
 No feeding Monday morning before the show. - 13.
-Poultry meat pens, turkeys, ducks, and geese except Champions will be released starting at 10 PM Monday and ending at 10 AM Tuesday.
-If the animals are the 4-Her's only exhibit they will be allowed to stay the entirety of the fair provided the owner feeds, waters, and cleans pens daily. - 14.
-Age dates for poultry are as follows: Pullets/Cockerels 4 to 12 months of age Hens/Cocks/Ducks/Goose/Turkeys more than one year of age.

-17. Mini 4-H members may bring two birds for exhibition at the Fair.
+All poultry meat pens (chickens, turkeys, ducks, and geese) are to be released after judging and taken home by 10pm after show.
+This does not include Champion and Reserve Champion auction animals. - 14.
+Age dates for poultry are as follows: Pullets/Cockerels 4 to 12 months of age Hens/Cocks/Ducks/Goose/Turkeys more than one year of age. - 15.
+Mini 4-H members may bring two birds for exhibition at the Fair.
 Mini 4-H birds will be examined by the judge, but will be present at the Fair for exhibit only.
 They will not compete for placings or champion awards.